 Multimedia artist, Tommy Seo draws upon an ongoing study of the humanities for inspiration in his works.
 Known for his furniture designs, Tommy has also designed industrial products, new lighting methods and multimedia exhibits.

-We have 1 issue that will go out in February 2018.
+We have 1 magazine issue that will go out in the fall of 2019.

 Our cut-off time for our magazine issue: